 I don’t actually like this ride very much but I like standing in line for it even less.
 The wait times get surprisingly bad with the addition of Genie+ so skip all of that.
 Getting a Lightning Lane window in the afternoon, once you complete the top 7, should be easily attainable.

 7. Pirates of the Caribbean

 Despite it’s popularity, Pirates isn’t always the best use of Lightning Lane because of the high capacity.
 If you have Genie+, a savvy move would be to do this around rope drop via standby before the line stacks up and then go again later if you want to.
 If not, windows should be available even when selecting in the early afternoon.

 6. Meet Ariel at her Grotto

 This goes really fast and if you wait until 6th on this list to do it, return windows will likely be gone.
 I can’t really recommend putting it any higher though, as the other attractions are a better use of your time and doing this via standby early in the day should result in a somewhat short line.

 We’re in the ‘high capacity but great ride’ section of the list.
 Big Thunder’s standby line is never as bad as you assume but skipping past a possible hour wait to get on one of Disney’s mountains makes for a nice day.

 Haunted Mansion falls into the same boat, or Doom Buggy, as Pirates.
 The capacity will make the standby wait a little lower than others.
 Still, it’s an extremely popular ride and skipping that outdoor queue is the way to go.

 I think the top 4 is pretty clear, although you could pick nits with the fourth place option.
-Jungle Cruise saw a boost in popularity after the reimagining and film release last summer.
-I think we’re on the tail end of that and the attraction could drop a few spots in the rankings eventually.
+Jungle Cruise saw a boost in popularity after the reimagining and film release and has never really slowed down.
 The waits do get long and the queue is entirely outside so it sticks in the fourth spot for now!